pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Auto Completion* panel to set the auto completion options.

+* When the *Autocomplete on key press* switch is set to *True* then autocomplete will be available on key press along with CTRL/CMD + Space.
+If it is set to *False* then autocomplete is only activated when CTRL/CMD + Space is pressed.
 * When the *Keywords in uppercase* switch is set to *True* then keywords are shown in upper case.